olla-dev/shipster/README.md

 * GET /api/v1/vessels/geo/: returns a GeoJson for the latest vessel locations
 * GET /api/v1/vessels/csv/: returns a flat paginated list similar to the csv in the specs

+#### Performance
+The API handles large data.
+This data is read regularely.
+Many techniques can optimize Performance like:

+* Reduce DB queries by optimizing querysets
+* Caching: I used django-redis and cached CBVs.
+It is possible to cache Model objects (relying on django's built in queryset caching)

 ## Code and repo
 In this repo, you will find different work branches (VSS-XX---some-feature).
 All of them are merged on the main branch along the way (using github PR, for simplicity I kept main as the develop branch).